something About You

 He leaves Bev in Yemi’s hands.
 When he falls in love with Bev, Yemi breaks the official code of conduct.
 It’s like The Bodyguard (1992) movie when Whitney Houston and Kevin Costner fall in love.
 Well, not quite like The Bodyguard.
 In Something About You, Yemi is a mere detective on assignment, only that human nature plays its tricks on us that way when he felt his heart sink, noting Bev was raped by five men.
 He feels her vulnerability when he witnesses Chris almost trying to rape her.

-This one evening, Bev, after a sleepover with Yemi, she is impressed that Yemi could not touch her throughout the night.
+This one evening, Bev, after a sleepover with Yemi, is impressed that Yemi could not touch her throughout the night.
 She claims, “Men like that don’t exist anymore.”
-She had set up a table for two, but Yemi couldn’t show up until she got a phone call from Yemi’s partner asking her to come to the police station.
+She had set up a table for two, but Yemi couldn’t show up until she got a phone call from his partner asking her to come to the police station.
 At the station, Bev is shocked to find out Yemi is a detective who has been spying on her all along.
 Then, she finds Chris handcuffed and brought in for kidnapping and murder.
-Yemi’s entire exercise was more about getting to Chris than to Bev.
+Yemi’s entire exercise was more about getting to Chris than to her.

 The appropriateness of the claim title–Something About You—comes in the form of something about Bev that makes Yemi fall in love with her besides his official mission.
 There is also something about Bev falling, especially in love with a detective assigned to her.
-Chris is also stuck on Bev, who cannot satisfy his sexual desires because they had signed a “chastity agreement.”
+Chris is also stuck on Bev, who cannot satisfy their sexual desires because they had signed a “chastity agreement.”
 Yet, he keeps glued to her, or let us blame it on the beautiful melons on her chest and the nyase behind her.
 It is the writer’s excellent craft to put these characters under the same roof and manage them without knowing each other’s motives in the story.
 We on the outside know the motives, but to them, it is like working in the dark–dramatic irony.

 The interplay between Yemi and Bev is interesting.
 I admire Yemi’s demeanor.
 Almost on all occasions and scenes, Yemi’s forearms are permanently crossed in front of him.
 He portrays a reserved, nonthreatening approach to solving his assigned case–the modesty of a spy.
 In other instances, this could be the trademark of detective Marlowe, with his trench coat and trademark statement, “Oh, oh, one more thing before I forget.”
 His subservient demeanor makes Bev fall for him beyond her restraint to get closer to the “weirdo.”
 Remember, she had assumed Yemi was a weirdo, a creep, as he stared so much into her eyes and was an introvert at best.
 That could also have been the winning qualities he exhibited.

 They say practice makes perfect.
-Onyii Cindy Umeh hasn’t taken a decade on the Nollywood scene, but since her debut with Dorothy (2022) through Choosing Yesterday (2023), through Love in Lagos (2023), and after writing fifteen screenplays in two years, is a writing feat never personally heard of.
+Onyii Cindy Umeh hasn’t taken a decade on the Nollywood scene, but since her debut with Dorothy (2022) through Choosing Yesterday (2023), through Love in Lagos (2023), and after writing fifteen screenplays in two years, writing feat never personally heard of.
 And as she goes along, so is the sharpening of her writing craft to note; Something About You is no exception.
 Onyii logs in at a breathtaking speed, doing two to three monthly screenplays.
 There is a literary fountain in the making here.
 No kidding!
 Onyii is etching her name on the tarmac of Nollywood Boulevard.
 Go Girl!
 Let me address Onyii:

-I’ve got to let you know; I’ve got to let you know
+I’ve got to let you know; I’ve got to let you know/You’re one of my kind.

 INXS